 The Federal Energy Regulatory Commission issued a Draft Environmental Impact Statement for the ACP on Dec.
 30, 2016.
 Public comments are due April 6, 2017.

-Dominion and FERC have both asked for an expedited timetable for review.
-The USFS is pushing back, saying they need more time to gather all the needed information to make a responsible decision.
+Dominion and FERC asked for an expedited timetable for review.
+The USFS initially pushed back, saying they needed more time to gather all enough information for responsible decision.